JessieRayeBauer/bethallchurch.github.io/_posts/2016-7-30-JavaScript-and-Functional-Programming.md

 Support for proper tail calls is included in the [ES2015 language specification](http://www.ecma-international.org/ecma-262/6.0/#sec-tail-position-calls), but is currently unsupported in most environments.
 You can check whether you can use them [here](https://kangax.github.io/compat-table/es6/).

+## Summary

+Functional programming contains many ideas that we can use to make our own code simpler and better.
+Pure functions and immutable data minimise the hazards of side effects.
+Declarative programming maximises code readability.
+These are important tools that should be embraced when fighting against complexity.

 ## Resources